meierj423/burger/README.md

 This application allows you to add a burger of your choice to a list of burgers ready to be devoured.

+See the URL for the deployed appliation: https://afternoon-cliffs-58576.herokuapp.com/

 ## Table of Contents